2022 Injury Rehab Network Events

 Gary tackles these issues head on from angry managers to depressed players.
 From the first team to the academy to the women’s programme.

 Would any other sector allow a highly paid employee to underperform without asking ‘why’?

-24th November at 7pm – Professor Iain Hutchison (Facial Surgeon – Saving Faces)
+1st December at 7pm – Professor Iain Hutchison (Oral and Facial Surgeon – Saving Faces)

 Professor Iain Hutchison treats patients with diseases, deformity and injuries affecting the most socially important part of our bodies – the face.

 In 2000, Professor Hutchison launched the Saving Faces Art Project, which charts the physical and emotional journey of facial surgery patients.
 The Saving Faces Art Project has had a dramatic effect on the public and has proved cathartic for the patients who participated.
 The paintings continue to tour the world and have been seen by over 2 million people.

 He wants to demistify medicine and has participated in many TV and radio programmes about facial surgery.
 Several of his lectures are available for view on the internet including a TED talk entitled “Saving Faces“.
 Furthermore, Professor Hutchison organises free public events at London’s South Bank Arts Centre to demistify specific topics such as face transplantation and tissue engineering.

 Professor Hutchison wants to improve patient treatment through clinical research.
 In 2000, he founded the charity Saving Faces which leads international multi-centre clinical trials on facial disease and injury prevention and treatment.
 In October 2019, Saving Faces published the first nationwide mouth cancer surgical research, the SEND study, which will save thousands of lives every year.
 Through Saving Faces, he runs an “Expert Patient” support group for people starting treatment.